richardhsu/richardhsu.github.io/_posts/2014-01-30-networking-in-psych.markdown

 1. Acapella singing which I do enjoy and wish I could sing and be part of a quartet or something.
 1. Computer Security and Networking references which I'll discuss.
-1. American Ninja which hilariously, I didn't understand the name drop reference because I never knew the actor's name so I assumed he was the director.
+1. [American Ninja][americanninja] which hilariously, I didn't understand the name drop reference because I never knew the actor's name so I assumed he was the director.

 <!--more-->